 COVID Slide Explained

 The slide effect is not new to education experts.
-A similar phenomenon known as the “Summer Slide” is still heavily talked about subject.
+A similar phenomenon known as the “Summer Slide” is still a heavily talked about subject.
 According to Georgetown Psychology, researchers from 1996 found that students tend to lose math and reading skills over the summer.
 It’s not uncommon for students to fail to retain what they’ve learned the previous year after spending a couple of months off.
 In 2015, the Northwest Evaluation Association estimated that 3rd to 5th graders lost an average of 20% of school gains in reading as well as 27% of gains in math.
 Losses are even more profound in the younger groups (K to 2nd grade).

 Today, education experts are predicting that the COVID Slide is having a similar effect on our students.
 However, there are fears that this phenomenon could be worse.
 Students are constantly juggling virtual and in-person learning as government officials debate whether to keep schools open.
-There are also the added stress factors, including fears of illness, wearing masks, being isolated from peers, and teacher shortages.
+There are also added stress factors, including fears of illness, wearing masks, being isolated from peers, and teacher shortages.
 According to the NWEA study from April 2020, students living through the pandemic may only retain about 70% of their learning.
 Of course, if your student has ADD/ADHD or other cognitive disabilities, these numbers could increase, leaving your child on a steeper decline as they struggle with the COVID Slide.

 How You Can Help Your Child